Braided distributivity: BD categories

-The remaining coherence conditions for distributivity, in Figures~17 and 18, concern a product of two sums, like $(A\oplus B)(C\oplus D)$.
+The remaining axioms for distributivity, in Figures~17 and 18, concern a product of two sums, like $(A\oplus B)(C\oplus D)$.
 Distributivity lets us expand this as a sum of four products, but there is a choice whether to apply distributivity first from the left, obtaining $((A\oplus B)C)\oplus((A\oplus B)D)$, or from the right, obtaining $(A(C\oplus D))\oplus(B(C\oplus D))$.
-One coherence condition (Figure~17) says that both choices produce the same final result, up to associativity and commutativity of addition.
-(Unfortunately, the associativity and commutativity make the diagram rather large, and our decision to define right distributivity in terms of left plus commutativity enlarges it even more.)
-In addition, there are analogous but far simpler coherence conditions for the case where one or both of the factors is the sum of no terms rather than of two.
-Our labels for these conditions include numbers 2 or 0 indicating the number of summands in each factor.
+One axiom (Figure~17) says that both choices produce the same final result, up to associativity and commutativity of addition.
+(Unfortunately, the associativity and commutativity make the diagram rather large, accounting for the lowest five arrows in Figure~17.
+Furthermore, our decision to define right distributivity in terms of left distributivity plus commutativity enlarges the diagram even more.
+Specifically, in Figure~17, the path from the top vertex to the third vertex in the left column is just an instance of right distributivity, and the top three arrows in the right column amount to the sum of two more such instances.)

+In addition, there are analogous but far simpler axioms for the case where one or both of the factors is the sum of no terms rather than of two.
+Our labels for these requirements include numbers 2 or 0 indicating the number of summands in each factor.